Oregon State Capitol

-The Oregon State Capitol is the building housing the state legislature and the offices of the governor, secretary of state, and treasurer of the U.S. state of Oregon.
-It is located in the state capital, Salem.
-Constructed from 1936 to 1938 and expanded in 1977, the current building is the third to house the Oregon state government in Salem.
-The first two capitols in Salem were destroyed by fire, one in 1855 and the other in 1935.
+The Oregon State Capitol is the building that houses the state legislature and the offices of the governor, secretary of state, and treasurer of the U.S. state of Oregon.
+Built from 1936 to 1938 and expanded in 1977, it is the third building to house the Oregon state government in Salem, the state capital.
+Fires destroyed earlier capitols in 1855 and 1935.

-New York architects Trowbridge & Livingston conceived the current structure's Art Deco stripped classical design in association with Francis Keally.
-Much of the interior and exterior is made of marble.
-The Oregon State Capitol was placed on the National Register of Historic Places on June 29, 1988.

-The federal government's Public Works Administration partially financed construction which was completed during the Great Depression in 1938.
-The building was erected at a cost of $2.5 million for the central portion of the building, which includes a cupola of 166 ft.
+Its Art Deco stripped classical design and its largely marble interior and exterior were conceived by New York architects Trowbridge & Livingston with Francis Keally.
+The central portion of the building, including a cupola of 166 ft, was erected at a cost of $2.5 million—partially financed by the federal government's Depression-era Public Works Administration.

 The wings, which doubled the floor space of the building to about 233750 sqft, were added later for $12.5 million.
 The grounds outside the capitol building contain artwork, fountains, and flora, including the state tree (Douglas fir) and state flower (Oregon grape).
+The building was placed on the National Register of Historic Places on June 29, 1988.

 History

-Before the creation of the Oregon Territory in 1848, the Oregon Country provisional government, through legislation on June 27, 1844, and December 19, 1845, selected Oregon City as Oregon's first capital.
+The first capital of the region was Oregon City, designated by Oregon Country provisional government through legislation on June 27, 1844, and December 19, 1845.
 J. Quinn Thornton described an early capitol building as 20 by 40 feet with a platform at one end for the president.

-One of the private buildings this government used was constructed by John L. Morrison in 1850; it served as a capitol until the government moved to Salem.
-Governor Joseph Lane affirmed Oregon City's status as capital by proclamation.
+Two years after the creation of the Oregon Territory in 1848, Governor Joseph Lane affirmed Oregon City's status as capital by proclamation, and John L. Morrison built one of the private buildings used by the territorial government.

 In 1850, the legislature passed an act designating Salem the capital.
-However, Governor John P. Gaines refused to relocate, on the basis that the same act located the university in Corvallis and the penitentiary in Portland; he declared the act unconstitutional, on the grounds that the authority to locate those institutions was his, and the Territorial Supreme Court concurred; the governor and most of the Supreme Court remained in Oregon City.
-Justice Orville C. Pratt, who had dissented, relocated to Salem; on May 14, 1852 an act of the United States Congress settled the matter in Salem's favor.
+Governor John P. Gaines refused to move because the act put the university in Corvallis and the penitentiary in Portland, and he declared the act unconstitutional because the governor had the authority to locate those institutions.
+The Territorial Supreme Court concurred, but while the governor and most of the Supreme Court remained in Oregon City, Justice Orville C. Pratt, who had dissented, moved to Salem.
+On May 14, 1852, an act of the United States Congress settled the matter in Salem's favor.